 Shopping for a new vehicle can be overwhelming on its own without even considering the auto loan application process.
 But if you don’t take the time to research and compare auto loans, you may end up with a bad deal.

 Flitter Milz is a consumer protection law firm that represents victims of vehicle repossession.
 If a borrower defaults on a bad auto loan and the vehicle is repossessed, Flitter Milz will evaluate whether the lender violated the borrower’s consumer rights.
-If your vehicle has been repossessed in the past six years, Contact Us for a free evaluation.
+If your vehicle has been repossessed in the past six years,

 When you’re in the market to purchase a new vehicle and need to